Asha20/flou/README.md

 Flou's documentation and user guide can be found [here](https://asha20.github.io/flou).

+## Installation

+You can grab a prebuilt binary for your operating system [here](https://github.com/Asha20/flou/releases).
+Alternatively, if you have Cargo installed, you can run:

+    $ cargo install flou_cli

+Which will install the `flou` binary for you to use.

 ## Reasons to use Flou?

 - If you need to generate a flowchart automatically, you can write a program that generates Flou DSL and then use the CLI tool to compile the DSL into an image.